 Have you ever wondered what a service monitor does, or which API is called by a Metrist check?
 We’ve added more details to service monitors and checks within the UI.
 Now, we include a link to the vendor API documentation in the check details section for when you’d like to learn more about the API being used by a specific check.

 *Note* We have not added this for every service monitor and check yet.
 We will continue to roll this out across all service monitors.

 Visualize check dependencies

 We’ve also added visual details to identify the dependencies between checks.
 Currently, there are only a couple of service monitors where the checks run independently from each other.
 For the most part, most checks must complete before the next check is attempted, (unless otherwise called out).
-Now, you’ll be able to see which checks are dependent on each other.

 3. AWS, GCP, and Azure status details for each service monitor